 Considering the high prevalence of trismus in published studies and the deficits in quality of life associated with trismus, increased efforts for patient education, prevention, and early treatment options are warranted.
 Larger prospective trials that include the prevention and treatment of trismus are needed to improve management and to confirm the benefit of IMRT in the reduction of radiation-induced trismus and the quality-of-life and economic impact of this common oral sequela of radiation.

-Check NCI's list of cancer clinical trials for U.S. supportive and palliative care trials about xerostomia that are now accepting participants.
+Check the list of NCI-supported cancer clinical trials for supportive and palliative care trials about xerostomia that are now accepting participants.
 The list of trials can be further narrowed by location, drug, intervention, and other criteria.

 Radiation therapy can damage salivary glands, causing salivary hypofunction and xerostomia.
 (Refer to the Oral Complications of Head and Neck Radiation section of this summary for more information.)
 In addition, selected chemotherapeutic agents (singly or in combination) have been implicated in causing salivary dysfunction and xerostomia.
 However, it has not been possible to draw consistent conclusions about the effects of cancer chemotherapy on salivary gland function.